 Kumamoto National Hospital

-As the first chief medical officer of the WHO World Smallpox Eradication Office, Dr. Henderson dedicated his efforts to the development of group vaccination programs and contributed to its historic auccess through the worldwide eradication of smallpox.
 As the second chief medical officer of the WHO World Smallpox Eradication Office, Dr. Arita established basic disease control knowledge and performed epidemiological analysis as well as surveys and research into vaccine quality improvement.

-Dr. Fenner, as the chairman of the WHO Smallpox Eradication Surveillance Committee, supervised implementation of the global smallpox eradication program and his consistent efforts greatly contributed to its success.
+Dr. Frank Fenner